pmagaz/rextore/README.md

 #### getState

 getState works in the same way of Redux getState.
-It returns the whole state tree.
-This function is syncronous.
+It returns the whole state tree in a syncronous way.

 ```javascript